GoldenEagle1002/Project-Demonstrations/README.md

     - A project where my group partner and I worked to extend a large drone delivery simulation repostiory with additional features.

 More information is in each projects README files

+- Note none of the material here is copyrighted or lisensend.
+The part of the simulation project's repository that we did not create we were told that we could use for job and grad school applications.